 How long does it take to resolve a case?

 We try to resolve cases as quickly as possible.
 We give students a few days notice before a hearing and depending on the schedules of the individuals involved we can usually hold the hearing within a week of the incident.
 Hearing officers attempt to complete administrative paperwork within a week after the hearing.
 Taking all of this into consideration, our case turn-around time should be no more than 4 weeks from the date of the incident.

-How is a student found responsible for a charge in the college judicial system?
+How is a student found responsible for a charge in the College conduct system?

 Yes.
-Any appeal must be submitted in writing and delivered to the Office of Student Development within 5 business days of the notification of outcome.
+Any appeal must be submitted through our online system within 5 business days of the notification of the outcome.
+Students are given instructions on where to locate the link in their decision letters.
 Failure to submit an appeal within the allotted time will render the original decision final and conclusive.
 You may review page 21 of the Code of Student Conduct for a detailed outline of the appeal process.